parth-wokhlu/Quantitative-Analysis-of-Rap-Music-from-1989-to-2020/README.md

 From what we understood, the method we should attack this problem with was to classify a song based on the lyrics using a linear support vector machine.
 This method had a fast computational time and could provide accurate results without thousands and thousands of training inputs.
 Essentially, a linear support vector machine is made to mathematically determine a hyperplane which will allow it to classify data points.
 A hyperplane is, to put it simply, a line of best fit for the data with a margin outside of it.
 The calculations done by the machine create a hyperplane with the largest margin possible so that data can be classified as accurately as possible.

 So now we have the hard part: how do we turn words into data points for the machine to use?
 The method we used was implementing a count vectorizer, which creates a matrix using the words given.
+An example of this is below:

 ![Example of count vectorizer matrix](https://kavita-ganesan.com/wp-content/uploads/how-hashingvectorizer-works.png)